Sam-Max/rcmltb/README.md

         - `UPSTREAM_REPO`: if your repo is private add your github repo link with format: `https://username:{githubtoken}@github.com/{username}/{reponame}`, so you can update your app from private repository on each restart.
 Get token from [Github settings](https://github.com/settings/tokens)
         - `CMD_INDEX`: index number that will be added at the end of all commands. `Str`
         - `UPSTREAM_BRANCH`: Upstream branch for update
-        - `USER_SESSION_STRING`: Pyrogram session string for using mirrorbatch command and to download/upload using your telegram account (needed for telegram premium upload).
-To generate string session use this command `python3 session_generator.py` on command line on your pc from repository folder. **NOTE**: when using string session you can't use bot, use it with group or channel
         - `EDIT_SLEEP_SECS`: Seconds for update regulary rclone progress message.
 Default to 10
         - `TORRENT_TIMEOUT`: Timeout of dead torrents downloading with qBittorrent

    - LEECH
         - `TG_SPLIT_SIZE`: Telegram upload limit in bytes, to automatically slice the file bigger that this size into small parts to upload to Telegram.
 Default is `2GB` for non premium account or `4GB` if your account is premium
+        - `DUMP_CHAT`: Chat ID.
+Upload files to specific chat. `str`. **NOTE**: Only available for superGroup/channel.
+Add `-100` before channel/supergroup id.
+        - `USER_SESSION_STRING`: Pyrogram session string for mirrorbatch command and to download/upload using your telegram account (needed for telegram premium upload).
+To generate string session use this command `python3 session_generator.py` on command line on your pc from repository folder. **NOTE**: when using string session, you have to use with supergroup or channel not bot.
         - `AS_DOCUMENT`: Default type of Telegram file upload.
 Default is `False` mean as media. `Bool`

    - MEGA